Oration on the Dignity of Man: Introduction to Pico's 900 theses

-The Oration also served as an introduction to Pico's 900 theses, which he believed to provide a complete and sufficient basis for the discovery of all knowledge, and hence a model for mankind's ascent of the chain of being.
+The Oration also served as an introduction to Pico's 900 theses, which he believed would provide a complete and sufficient basis for the discovery of all knowledge, and hence a model for mankind's ascent of the chain of being.
 The 900 Theses are a good example of humanist syncretism, because Pico combined Platonism, Neoplatonism, Aristotelianism, Hermeticism and Kabbalah.
 They also included 72 theses describing what Pico believed to be a complete system of physics.
 Pico also argued in this oration that his youth should not discredit any of the content of his 900 theses (he was in his twenties).

 Pico had "cosmic ambitions": in his letters and early texts, he hinted that debate of the 900 theses (the first printed book ever universally banned by the Church) might trigger Christ's Second Coming and the end of the world.
 Innocent VIII condemned the theses in general but declared the author to be free from censure.
-This was written on August 5, 1487 but it was not issued until the following December.
-In a letter to Lorenzo dated August 27, 1489, Pico affirms among other things some of his thesis refer purely to profane matters and were never intended for general reading, but for private debate among the learned.
+This was written on 5 August 1487, but it was not issued until the following December.
+In a letter to Lorenzo dated 27 August 1489, Pico affirms among other things some of his theses refer purely to profane matters and were never intended for general reading, but instead for private debate among the learned.

 Mystical vocation of humanity

-In the Oration he argues, in the words of Pier Cesare Bori, that "human vocation is a mystical vocation that has to be realized following a three stage way, which comprehends necessarily moral transformation, intellectual research and final perfection in the identity with the absolute reality.
-This paradigm is universal, because it can be retraced in every tradition."
+In the Oration, Pico argues, in the words of Pier Cesare Bori, that "human vocation is a mystical vocation that has to be realized following a three-stage approach, which comprehends necessarily moral transformation, intellectual research and final perfection in identity with the absolute reality.
+This paradigm is universal because it can be retraced in every tradition."